 The Sacramento Northern Railway: WP's Piecework Empire, pp. 381-410;

 Bibliography and Index, pp. 506-512.

-Lockridge Press, hardcover with dust jacket, 512 pages, 9 x 12 x 2 in., B&W and Color photographs, maps and illustrations.
+Lockridge Press, hardcover with dust jacket, 512 pages, 9 x 12 x 2 in., Black-and-White and Color photographs, maps and illustrations.